CleverCloud/documentation/content/doc/extend/clever-grid.md

 **Bash scripts are expected to be executable (via `chmod+x`)**

 * Python version :
   * You can select the python version with the `PYTHON_VERSION` environment variable.
-Valid values are documented here: [www.clever-cloud.com/doc/python/python_apps/#choose-python-version](https://www.clever-cloud.com/doc/python/python_apps/#choose-python-version)
+Valid values are documented here: [doc url](doc-url)

 ### Docker application

-Refer to the Clever Cloud documentation : <https://www.clever-cloud.com/doc/docker/>
+Refer to the Clever Cloud documentation : <doc url>

 ### Java application

-Refer to the Clever Cloud documentation : <https://www.clever-cloud.com/doc/java/java-jar/>
+Refer to the Clever Cloud documentation : <doc url>

 ### Hooking build steps

 Between the build steps and before running the script, you can hook scripts.
-The hooks are documented here: <https://www.clever-cloud.com/doc/clever-cloud-overview/hooks/>
+The hooks are documented here: <doc url>
 E.g. you can have a post build hook to initialize conda and stuff.

 ## Send your code